-Admission arrangements for entry into Year 7 in September 2019
+Admission arrangements for entry into Year 7 in September 2023

 To apply for a place at The Nobel School, you must complete the Hertfordshire Council's Secondary Transfer Form.
+The closing date for applications is 31 October 2022.
 The School participates in the Local Authority Co-ordinated Admissions Scheme.